Each Hagenberg Game Jam follows a single topic, often related to current events.

 Perfection isn't usually the essential quality in a game jam.
 Great ideas are.

 Game jams have become incredibly popular in recent years.
-These events require participants to create a working computer game within a very limited time, usually just 48 hours.
+These events require participants to create a working computer game within a minimal time, usually just 48 hours.
 The topic is announced at the beginning of the event, and teams start brainstorming and implementing their games as quickly as possible to finish in time.
 At the end of the event, the games are often demonstrated in a public context before the participants catch some much-needed sleep.

 2018 returned to the well-established 36-hour format to give the teams more time to create their games.
 Feedback from the previous year had shown that 24 hours would limit the teams too much.

-2021 saw yet another lockdown in December, and the organizers decided to skip this year's game jam.
-In 2022, a return to the established 36-hour format on Hagenberg Campus was possible, and 11 teams with over 40 people brought the Hagenberg Game Jam back to life.
+2021 saw another lockdown in December, and the organizers decided to skip this year's game jam.
+In 2022, a return to the established 36-hour format on the Hagenberg Campus was possible, and 11 teams with over 40 people brought the Hagenberg Game Jam back to life.

 2023 marked a new record: 82 people in 20 teams registered, making for the largest Hagenberg Game Jam since its start in 2011.